Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 That means psychotherapy and brainspotting can be psyche-delic.
 Meditation and long distance running can be.

-Substances can also help - but they don’t claim exclusivity here either.
+Certain substances can also have psyche-delic poential - but they don’t claim exclusivity here either.

-So, I think that Bobinsana does have psychedelic potential (in a much gentler way) - as well as having empathogenic or heart-opening properties - and many others we barely have names for (emotion-moving, grief-morphing, vivid dream enhancing, etc).
+So, I think that Bobinsana does have psychedelic potential (in a much gentler way) - as well as having empathogenic or heart-opening properties that perhaps could be argued as being distinct - and many others we barely have names for (emotion-moving, grief-morphing, vivid dream enhancing, etc).

 Bobinsana is often affectionally referred to as La Sirenita de los Rios.